-As you craft the Fiscal Year 2025 Interior and Environment Appropriations bill, we respectfully request that you provide the U.S. Geological Survey (USGS) with \$99,000,000 for Earthquake Hazards, with \$8 million specifically for Subduction Zone Science (SZS).
+As you craft the Fiscal Year 2026 Interior and Environment Appropriations bill, we respectfully request that you provide the U.S. Geological Survey (USGS) with \$99,000,000 for Earthquake Hazards, with \$8 million specifically for Subduction Zone Science (SZS).
+Subduction zone earthquakes are the type that put the Pacific Northwest at risk for tremendous loss of life and property.